Identity resolution

 Cross-domain tracking

-Cross-domain tracking keeps one visitor recognized as one session when they move between domains you own (typically site to checkout) by passing the identifier across the domain boundary.
+Cross-domain tracking keeps a visitor recognized as one session when they move between domains you own, by passing the identifier across the domain boundary.

 First-party data

-First-party data is the data you collect from your own audience through your own surfaces (site events, CRM records, order history) under your direct relationship and consent.
+First-party data is data you collect from your own audience on your own surfaces (site events, CRM records, order history) under your direct consent.